2017 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Survival Distribution

-San Francisco’s production focused on collector editions with specialized finishes.
+San Francisco’s production focused on collector editions.
 The clad proof with Deep Cameo designation reached 621,384 pieces, and the silver proof with Deep Cameo finish totaled 406,994 pieces.
+The Enhanced Uncirculated set was capped at just 225,000 units, making it the scarcest 2017-S dime by far.

-Unlike historical coins where decades of attrition, melting, and loss have established clearer survival estimates, 2017 dimes have not experienced enough time for meaningful population data to develop.
-The majority of circulation strikes remain in active use, while proof editions typically stay preserved in collector holdings.
+Survival rates for circulation strikes remain unknown because most coins are still in active use.
+Unlike older issues where decades of attrition and melting have established clearer survival estimates, 2017 dimes have not had enough time for meaningful population data to develop.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)